fellowchrononaut/IMU_Stick_For_PS5/omar/README.md

 ### Objective

-To develop a script and the hardware necessary to test the link between a microcontroller and the PS5 expansion port.
+To develop a script and the hardware necessary to test the link between a microcontroller and the PS5 expansion ports.

 ### Parts List